top of page

 Embracing Authenticity Through Mindfulness

 Living authentically isn’t always easy—especially when the world around us sends messages that we need to conform, quiet certain parts of ourselves, or earn our worth through acceptance.
-For those of us in the LGBTQ+ community, authenticity can be an act of courage.
-It can also be a path of healing.
+For those in the LGBTQ+ community, authenticity can be an act of courage.
+However, it can also be a path to healing.

 • What part of me wants to be seen today?